akshay-sngh/face-recognition/README.md

 # face-recognition

 ## About the app
+**I made this app as a part of my internship in 2017, it was my first real development assignment and took aroudn a week to compelete.**
 Opencv face recognition using python by loading data from sqlite3 database and controlling the application using PyQt4 GUI.

 change the database to link your new faces in it